Updated on April 20, 2026

 Start Building Your AI Chatbot Without Sign up

-Steps to Build a WhatsApp Chatbot in Node.js
+How to Build a WhatsApp Chatbot with Node.js (Step-by-Step)

 const express = require('express');